uml-hci/comp5270-s24/indA1.md

 - Attend a lab or project meeting (virtually or in-person).
 Gain an understanding of how teammates coordinate around shared projects, schedule meetings, and assign subtasks.
 - Shadow someone as they plan their tasks for the week, using either a physical planner or a digital tool.
 Gain an understanding of how they prioritize, how they categorize their tasks, and how they manage their time.

-This is not an exhaustive list -- you're welcome to use choose any setting you can think of that is related to productivity.
+This is not an exhaustive list -- you're welcome to use choose any setting you can think of that is related to work and/or productivity.
 The only exception: Do not observe someone doing work for _this_ class.

 A reminder: Regardless of what setting(s) you choose, make sure that your research is ethical and minimally disruptive.
 Obtain informed consent from all involved parties, and, if necessary, seek permission from an authority who oversees the setting (e.g., the PI if observing a lab meeting).